The University as a charity

 As a Higher Education Corporation, the University has “exempt charity” status, which derives from the Charities Act 1993 (subsequently consolidated in the Charities Act 2011).
 Exempt charities benefit from charitable status but are not registered with the Charity Commission.

-The University is subject to regulation by the Higher Education Funding Council for England (HEFCE) which, since 1 June 2010, has been the principal regulator of those higher education institutions (HEIs) in England that are exempt charities.
-As an exempt charity regulated through HEFCE the University of Northampton is required to publish on its main website a page that constitutes a gateway to specific relevant information.
+The University is subject to regulation by the Office for Students, the principal regulator of those higher education institutions in England that are exempt charities.

 The University is an exempt charity under the Charities Act.
 The University’s charitable purpose is the advancement of education.

 In the context of this purpose, the University’s mission is Transforming lives and Inspiring Change.